cncoulter/camcoulter.com/ReadMe.md

 	{% include image.html image="cam-coulter" figClass="About__Headshot" %}
 	{% endraw %}

+The image include defines a standard sizes attribute, which should work well enough in most cases, but you can pass through a custom sizes attribute.
+This is done for the featured images on the homepage.
+You can do that like so:

+	{% raw  %}
+	{% include image.html image=post.image figClass="recent-post_image doNotPrint" sizes="(min-width: 21rem) 21rem, 100vw" %}
+	{% endraw %}

 Good alt text is contextual.
-If a image is used in different contexts, you may want to use different alt text.
+If an image is used in different contexts, you may want to use different alt text.
 You can do that with this include like so:

 	{% raw  %}
 	{% include image.html image="desk-keyboard-notebook" alt="this is different alt text" %}